iftekharmickey/BruteForce-Login/README.md

 - provide target URL (login page)
 - provide username of target account
-- provide password list through which bruteforce can be run
+- provide password list through which bruteforcing can be run
 - provide string that shows up when login attempt fails

 # FAQ #